JBDAC/TelegramDeDup/README.md

 ## Getting Started

 Replace `"YOUR_BOT_TOKEN_HERE"` with your actual bot token in the script and execute it in a suitable Python environment.
 The bot will begin monitoring the chat for duplicate messages and alert as configured.

+You need a machine that's connected to the net all the time.
+Copy the code to a directory such as /scanner/.

+Then run: python TelegramDeDup.py

+It will poll the channel over HTTPS for messages and manage duplicaes whilst it's running.